On this page

-Your dashboard plays a key role in helping you gain visibility and allows you to analyze your performance and that of your team.
+Your SolarWinds Service Desk (SWSD) dashboard plays a key role in helping you gain visibility and lets you analyze your performance and that of your team.

 Your dashboard displays information that helps you:

 - Identify gaps.

 - Improve service desk operations.

 You can customize your dashboard by adding widgets, and customize those widgets to display the information that is useful to you.

 There's a limit of 30 widgets per dashboard.

 - From the dropdown menu, select the widget you want to add to your dashboard.
 SWSD adds the widget to the top left of your dashboard.